 This is one of the most common questions Nigerians have about exchange rates.
 The answer depends on the nature of your transaction:

-When You Get the Official Rate
+When You May Access a Bank-Led Official Reference Rate

 When You Likely Pay the Parallel Rate